InsaneMonster/USienaRL/README.rst

 **Current issues**

-The watch functionality of the experiment is yet untested.
-It could be useful to implement an easy way to pass a metagraph without the need to redefine the entire agent (maybe serializing the agent somehow?).
+From the save-restore standpoint it could be useful to implement an easy way to pass a metagraph without the need to redefine the entire agent (maybe serializing the agent somehow?).

 An experiment can right now work only in a specific environment.
 It could be interesting to test multiple environments